 In the same wizard, you can select your Mail server to be used for all your mailing activities in future.
 You can add MTAs like Exim with your cPanel in the future.
 You can either choose Dovecot which is also recommended or you can choose to disable the mail server by choosing the disabled option.

-Step 12: Move on to set “Cphulk” brute force protection which detects and blocks false password attacks activities and block their IP for your server.
+Move on to set “Cphulk” brute force protection which detects and blocks false password attack activities and block their IP for your server.
 You can enable/disable and configure it as shown in the screenshot below.

 If you don’t use file system quotas then you will not be able to monitor the amount of disk space used by any user or website.